Updated at 3:47 p.m. ET

 The U.S. and France say they have evidence that the attack was carried out by the government of President Bashar Assad and was directed against civilians, many of them children, in Douma, a suburb of Damascus that has been held by rebels.
 Doctors said the people they treated at hospitals following the attack showed symptoms of poisoning from chlorine gas, which was first used as a battlefield weapon in World War I.

 The White House says there is "a significant body of information" pointing to the use of chlorine, and evidence suggesting that the nerve agent sarin was used as well.

 "This is not an isolated incident—the Syrian regime has a clear history of using chemical weapons even after pledging that it had given up its chemical weapons program," the White House said in a statement.

 Syria has denied the attack, and Russia has said that it was "staged."

 Over the weekend, the U.S., the U.K. and France launched airstrikes designed to take out Syria's ability to produce chemical weapons.

 The U.S. ambassador to the OPCW, Kenneth Ward, expressed Washington's concern that nearly two weeks after the attack, inspectors would find tampering of evidence.

 "It is our understanding the Russians may have visited the attack site," Ward said during a meeting Monday at The Hague.

 "It is our concern that they may have tampered with it with the intent of thwarting the efforts of the OPCW Fact-Finding Mission to conduct an effective investigation," he said.

-Speaking with the BBC, Russian Foreign Minister Sergei Lavrov denied any interference.
+Speaking with the BBC, Russian Foreign Minister Sergey Lavrov denied any interference.
 "I can guarantee that Russia has not tampered with the site," he told the broadcaster.